skytap/well-architected-framework/security/README.md

  *Figure 3 - Example Target Operating Model (TOM)**

-Most organisations will have multiple cloud vendors, supported by systems integrators or outsourced management functions.
-Your various clouds need to be managed holistically but controls applied specifically, for example, all logging across your organisation should be consolidated into a single Security Incident Event Monitoring (SIEM) system, but the approach to management and remediation will be custom to each workload and each platform.

 Most organizations will have multiple cloud vendors, supported by systems integrators or outsourced management functions.
-Cloud platforms need to be managed holistically but controls applied specifically, for example, all logging across your organisation should be consolidated into a single Security Incident Event Monitoring (SIEM) system and the approach to management and remediation will be defined by the workload and platform.
+Your various clouds need to be managed holistically but controls applied specifically, for example, all logging across your organization should be consolidated into a single Security Incident Event Monitoring (SIEM) system, but the approach to management and remediation will be custom to each workload and each platform.

 ## Next steps